Liberal Forum: Founding

 The Liberal Forum (LiF) was founded on 4 February 1993, when liberals in the Freedom Party of Austria (FPÖ), including five members of the National Council of Austria, left the party.
 The five Nationalrat members were Heide Schmidt, Klara Motter, Friedhelm Frischenschlager, Hans Helmut Moser, and Thomas Barmüller.
 Heide Schmidt (who was third president of the Nationalrat until 1994) became the party's first chairperson.

 The reason for the split within the FPÖ was growing disagreements between the liberal wing and the nationalist camp.
 Jörg Haider launched a petition-drive against foreign immigrants in Austria, the so-called Austria First Referendum (Österreich Zuerst Volksbegehren).
 This in turn was unacceptable to Heide Schmidt and her followers.
 The founders of the new party wanted to be a liberal party in the classical sense, which the FPÖ had ceased to be since the resignation of Norbert Steger and the rise of Haider.

 LiF was the first party in the history of the Second Republic (since 1945) to achieve immediate seats in parliament without prior elections.
 After some initial confusion, the chairs of the house accepted the new formation as an official party, thereby granting access to public financial means of support.
 The FPÖ left the Liberal International and LiF took over its membership in its place.
 The party managed to gain 11 seats in the 1994 parliamentary elections, and with 5.51% of all votes cast 10 seats in the 1995 elections.

 However, following the resignation of Schmidt as chairperson and the elections in 1999, the party's support plummeted, and it failed to gain any seats.
 In the elections of 3 October 1999, the party obtained 3.65% of all votes and therefore failed to surmount the 4% mandatory threshold in order to enter parliament.
 In the elections of 2002, it obtained 1% of the vote and got no seats.
 As a consequence, it also lost votes in state elections and is only represented on the communal level.
 In Vienna the party lost all seats on the district level in the elections of 2005.

-LiF decided not to contest the 2009 European election, focussing on refounding and building up the party instead.
+LiF decided not to contest the 2009 European election, focusing on refounding and building up the party instead.
 The Young Liberals (JuLis), the LIF's student and youth organisation, contested the election independently instead.

 LiF contested the 2013 legislative election in an electoral alliance with newly formed NEOS – The New Austria.
 On 25 January 2014, LiF merged into NEOS, which took the full name of NEOS – The New Austria and Liberal Forum.